 - If you’re a stomach sleeper, use a flat pillow underneath your stomach and hips to help support the natural alignment of your spine.

-How to choose a mattress for a bad back
+How to choose a mattress for a bad back ?

-The ideal mattress for your back is one which encourages proper spine alignment and provides good support.
+The ideal mattress for your back is one that encourages proper spine alignment and provides good support.
 If a mattress is too firm, there will be excessive pressure on your joints and muscles.
 If it’s too soft, your spine drops out of line.
 This can lead to stressed muscles, nerves, and joints.

-Does it support the natural curve of your spine?
+1. Does it support the natural curve of your spine?